-For security, safety and health reasons, our Board adopted a policy requiring our Senior Chairman and Chief Executive Officer to use business aircraft for certain business air travel to the extent practical (which, in 2021, applied to our Co-Chairman and Co-Chief Executive Officers).
+For security, safety and health reasons, our Board adopted a policy requiring our Senior Chairman and Chief Executive Officer to use corporate aircraft for certain business air travel to the extent practical.

-While the primary use of business aircraft is for business purposes, because of the benefit afforded to us in terms of security and productivity while traveling for personal reasons, we allow Messrs.

-Altman, Weinberg and Schlosstein to use the aircraft for personal travel, when the aircraft are not being used for Company business.
+While the primary use of corporate aircraft is for business purposes, because of the benefit afforded to us in terms of security and productivity while traveling for personal reasons, we allow Messrs.
+Altman and Weinberg to use the aircraft for personal travel, when the aircraft are not being used for Company business.
 Under these arrangements, Messrs.
-Altman, Weinberg and Schlosstein must reimburse us for an amount equal to or exceeding the incremental cost associated with their personal use of the aircraft, which generally reimburse us for the full incremental costs and a pro-rata share of the fixed costs.
-Mr. Weinberg did not use the aircraft for personal travel in 2021, and Messrs.
-Altman and Schlosstein reimbursed us for their personal use of the aircraft in 2021 in amounts equal to \$605,675 and \$568,546, respectively, which generally included the full incremental costs and a pro-rata share of the fixed costs, and which in all cases equaled or exceeded the incremental costs associated with such use.
+Altman and Weinberg must reimburse us for an amount equal to or exceeding the incremental cost associated with their personal use of the aircraft, which generally reimburse us for the full incremental costs and a pro-rata share of the fixed costs.
+Mr. Weinberg did not use the aircraft for personal travel in 2023, and Mr. Altman reimbursed us for his personal use of the aircraft in 2023 in an amount equal to \$118,426, which generally included the full incremental costs and a pro-rata share of the fixed costs, and which in all cases equaled or exceeded the incremental costs associated with such use.
 Depending on the nature of the aircraft and applicable regulatory guidelines, the required amount of reimbursement was calculated by assessing either (i) the maximum amount of reimbursement allowed by Federal Aviation Administration rules (including enumerated direct costs such as fuel, crew travel expenses, landing fees, flight planning and an additional amount equal to 100% of fuel costs) or (ii) 100% of the costs charged to the Company by certificated air carriers/fractional program operators for personal flights, including a proportionate share of the annual management fees (where applicable).
 In addition, on limited occasion, we have allowed a business-related flight to deviate and land at an airport other than its destination to drop-off or pick-up a non-business traveler, without such change in destination being treated as an incremental cost.